alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 // The request is sent here.
 ```

+Constructing the `IO<decimal>` value is not the same thing as running it: the first just produces a value, while the second executes the wrapped computation and performs its effects.
 In this teaching model, each call to `Run()` performs the computation again.
-Constructing the `IO<decimal>` value is not the same thing as running it: the first just produces a value, while the second executes the wrapped computation and performs its effects.

 `Run()` makes the execution boundary explicit.
-The point of returning `IO<T>` is not that we can immediately call `Run()`; doing so would merely reproduce the original function call.
-The point is that the larger program can transform, combine, traverse, store, and pass around the work before crossing that boundary.
-In a real application, `Run()` belongs near a composition root or application boundary.
+The point of returning `IO<T>` is that the larger program can transform, combine, traverse, store, and pass around the work before crossing that boundary.
+In a fuller effect system, application code would usually return the final `IO` and let a runtime or interpreter execute it instead of calling `Run()` manually.
+In this small teaching model, `Run()` stands in for that boundary.

 The following examples use C#'s `from` and `select` syntax over `IO<T>`.
 Assume that `Select` and `SelectMany` delegate to `Map` and `FlatMap`.
 No `IEnumerable<T>` or sequence enumeration is involved; the compiler translates this syntax into method calls on `IO<T>`.